-7.4.40.2 Number and types of complaints relating to rural productive activities.
-Number of complaints associated with non-plant and animal production activities and activities other than plant and animal production.
+7.4.40.2 Number of complaints associated with plant and animal production activities and activities other than plant and animal production.

-7.50 ENVIRONMENTAL RESULTS ANTICIPATED 7.50.1 Minimal cumulative loss of availability of rural land for productive plant and animal production purposes, and maintenance of a sustainable level of availability of land of high actual or potential productive value.
-7.50.2 Limited or no increase in conflicts between rural-residential development and adjacent activities, hazard or contamination risks, amenity or natural heritage values.
-7.50.3 The continuing availability and accessibility of particular rural resources, such as quarry resources, to meet present and future needs.
-7.50.4 Maintenance of rural character and rural amenity values throughout the District's rural areas.
-7.50.5 The accommodation of additional residential development with limited adverse effects on productive values, rural character, amenity values and landscape values, in the Rural 3 Zone.
-7.50.6 The provision of services to all new and most existing dwellings in the Rural 3 Zone, and to Mapua and Waimea Inlet Rural Residential Zones.
-C6 7/07 7.50.7 Forms and styles of residential and rural residential development which are consistent Op 10/10 with the 'Coastal Tasman Area Subdivision and Development Design Guide'.
+7.50 ENVIRONMENTAL RESULTS ANTICIPATED

+- 7.50.1 Minimal cumulative loss of availability of rural land for plant and animal production purposes, and maintenance of a sustainable level of availability of land of high actual or potential productive value. - 7.50.2 Limited or no increase in conflicts between rural-residential development and adjacent activities, hazard or contamination risks, amenity or natural heritage values. - 7.50.3 The continuing availability and accessibility of particular rural resources, such as quarry resources, to meet present and future needs. - 7.50.4 Maintenance of rural character and rural amenity values throughout the District's rural areas. - 7.50.5 The accommodation of additional residential development with limited adverse effects on productive values, rural character, amenity values and landscape values, in the Rural 3 Zone. - 7.50.6 The provision of services to all new and most existing dwellings in the Rural 3 Zone, and to Mapua and Waimea Inlet Rural Residential Zones. - 7.50.7 Forms and styles of residential and rural residential development that are consistent with the 'Coastal Tasman Area Subdivision and Development Design Guide'.